GeekyDeaks/raw-sim-telemetry/README.md

     python3 -m venv py
     py/bin/pip install bokeh numpy

+The run the plot within the venv:

     py/bin/python plot-example-split.py

+or

+    py/bin/python plot.py [lap1] [lap2] -o output.html

 This will create an output html file that looks something like this:

 ![example-split](example-split.png)

+The plot uses `lap1` as the reference lap, so the `delta` is the amount `lap2` is ahead (-ve) or behind (+ve).
 You can click on the legends to mute any trace and the bottom slider allows you to narrow down the analysis to a specific range of measurements

 # TODO